 A wide variety of memorabilia, curios and African artefacts, as well as precious stones, like Diamonds, Tanzanite and others, loose or accompanied by or set in precious metals, like gold, platinum, and silver, are available as a sound investment.
 Ask your Touring South Africa Tourist Guide to direct you to the best places available from where to obtain these at the best prices.

 Normal shopping hours are from 08:30 until 17:00 on weekdays, and 08:30 until 13:00 on Saturdays.
 Major shopping centres may be open on Saturday until 17:00, and Sunday from 08:30 until 13:00.
 Some shops may, near special occasions like Christmas, stay open until 21:00.

 2014: Personal effects are allowed in, duty free.
 Visitors may bring in goods worth R3000, duty free, with a duty of 20% thereafter.
 A maximum of R5000 SA currency may be taken out or brought into South Africa.

-Value Added Tax (VAT) on most purchases and services, is charged at 14% in South Africa, and is normally included in the displayed price.
+Value Added Tax (VAT) on most purchases and services, is charged at 15% in South Africa as from 1 April 2018, and is normally included in the displayed price.
 All valuable goods, which can be shown when leaving South Africa, may be presented with a Tax Invoice from the Retailer, at the TAX counter or Customs Counter, of the Port of Exit, together with a valid passport of the purchaser, where the tax can be refunded.
 The minimum value of purchases must be R250.